 - There shall be individual members of the Labour Party who shall pay a subscription in accordance with these rules, subject to a minimum as laid down in Clause III below. - 2.
-The term 'individual members of the Party' shall encompass all grades of membership laid down in Clause III below; all such members shall have equivalent rights within all units of the Party except as prescribed in these rules. - Individual members shall be subjects/residents of The United Kingdom of Great Britain and Northern Ireland or citizens of Eire or other persons resident in The United Kingdom of Great Britain and Northern Ireland for more than one year who: - A. are not less than 14 years of age, and - B. subscribe to the conditions of membership in this clause, and - C. are not members of political parties or organisations ancillary or subsidiary thereto declared by Party conference or by the NEC in pursuance of Party conference decisions to be ineligible for affiliation to the Party.
+The term 'individual members of the Party' shall encompass all grades of membership laid down in Clause III below; all such members shall have equivalent rights within all units of the Party except as prescribed in these rules. - 3.
+Individual members shall be subjects/residents of The United Kingdom of Great Britain and Northern Ireland or citizens of The Republic of Ireland or other persons resident in The United Kingdom of Great Britain and Northern Ireland for more than one year who: - A. are not less than 14 years of age, and - B. subscribe to the conditions of membership in this clause, and - C. are not members of political parties or organisations ancillary or subsidiary thereto declared by Party conference or by the NEC in pursuance of Party conference decisions to be ineligible for affiliation to the Party. - 4.
+Automatic Termination of Membership - A. A member who commits a Proscribed Act in Chapter 2, Clause I.4.B ceases to be eligible for membership of the Party and his or her membership shall terminate automatically without further notice in the circumstances set out in Chapter 2, Clause I.4.C. - B. Proscribed Acts are the following acts: - i.
+Standing for public election in opposition to a Party candidate. - Signing or subscribing to a nomination paper of a person standing in opposition to a Party candidate in a public election. - iii.
+Acting as the election agent to any person standing in opposition to a Party candidate in a public election. - iv.
+Declaring an intention to stand in a public election in opposition to a Party candidate. - v.
+Being a duly endorsed Party candidate and standing intentionally in a public election as a candidate under a description other